Sedgwick County Adult Development and Aging Extension Agent

 Salary and Other Benefits

 • Salary commensurate with professional experience and available funding as negotiated by the regional extension director, the local extension board and the applicant.
-The base starting salary is $43,000 for a BS degree with no professional experience and $47,000 for a MS degree with no professional experience. • Extension agents are Kansas State University educators and have the Board of Regents retirement plan, health and life insurance and vacation and sick leave. • Reimbursement for travel related to achieving program objectives. • New agents will be provided with comprehensive Early Career Professional Development training throughout their onboarding period.
-This series will include both virtual and in-person training and networking opportunities. • Tuition assistance is available to full-time employees and their spouse/dependents.
+The base starting salary is $43,000 for a BS degree with no professional experience and $47,000 for a MS degree with no professional experience. • Extension agents are Kansas State University educators and have the Board of Regents retirement plan, health and life insurance and vacation and sick leave.
+For a complete list of benefits see: www.k-state.edu/hcs/benefits. • Reimbursement for travel related to achieving program objectives. • New agents will be provided with comprehensive Early Career Professional Development training throughout their onboarding period.
+This series will include both virtual and in-person training and networking opportunities. • Tuition assistance is available to full-time employees and their spouse/dependents

 Sedgwick County is a multi-agent county in south central Kansas.
 Wichita is the county seat of Sedgwick County, which includes 19 other cities.
 The diversified urban, suburban, and rural population is near 500,000.
 Sedgwick County extension programs focused in the areas of Family and Consumer Sciences, 4-H Youth Development, Agriculture/Horticulture, and Community Development are conducted from a 41,000 square foot Extension Education Center located on 12 acres.

-This position will provide primary leadership for the development and implementation of research-based educational programming to support successful individuals and families and the systems that serve them.
-Programming topics may include chronic disease management, caregiving, intergenerational relationships, independent living solutions, long term care planning, end of life issues, and Medicare education.
+This position will lead the development, implementation, and evaluation of research-based educational programming to support successful families and the systems that serve them in communities.
+Programs may include but are not limited to: chronic disease management, caregiving, intergenerational relationships, independent living solutions, long term care planning, end of life issues, and Medicare education.

 Extension agents are professional educators who serve as a link between Kansas State University and communities across Kansas.
 Agents are administratively responsible to the Director of K-State Research and Extension (represented by a designated administrator) and the local extension board.

-- Provide primary leadership for the development and implementation of research-based educational programming to support successful individuals and families and the systems that serve them.
-Programming topics may include chronic disease management, caregiving, intergenerational relationships, independent living solutions, long term care planning, end of life issues, and Medicare education.
+- Lead the development, implementation, and evaluation of research-based educational programming to support successful families and the systems that serve them in communities.
+Programs may include but are not limited to: chronic disease management, caregiving, intergenerational relationships, independent living solutions, long term care planning, end of life issues, and Medicare education.